patkoch/patkoch/README.md

 :mortar_board:I'm an [Azure Hero](https://www.azureheroes.community/user/15856) since August 2022

+:speech_balloon:I'm in the organizer team of the [DevOpsDays Graz 2025](https://www.devopsdays.at/)

 I'm a blogger about DevOps experiences on Azure focusing on Infrastructure as Code: [patrickkoch.dev](https://www.patrickkoch.dev/posts/)

 :speech_balloon: I'm a speaker at [conferences](https://www.patrickkoch.dev/conferences/) and meetups